braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/cocoapods.md

 #### Additional Libraries

-Unlike the legacy AppboyKit iOS SDK, the Braze Swift SDK separates features into standalone libraries to provide developers with more control over which features to import into their projects.
+The Braze Swift SDK separates features into standalone libraries to provide developers with more control over which features to import into their projects.
 In addition to `BrazeKit`, you may add the following libraries to your Podfile:

 | Library | Details |
 | ------- | ------- |